omegaui/omegaide/README.md

 # **Omega IDE**
 ![](/images/light.png)

-Omega IDE is a blazing fast cross-platform java IDE written from scratch.
+Omega IDE is a blazing fast extremely lightweight and a cross-platform java IDE written from scratch.

 It is also an instant IDE for other programming languages.